-- -d --max-depth=depth (default: INF) Only recurse up to this depth.
-A depth of 1 would disable recursion and is equivalent to a directory listing. - -1 --hardlinked (default) / -L --no-hardlinked Whether to report hardlinked files as duplicates. - -f --followlinks/-F --no-followlinks/-@ --see-symlinks (default) -f will always follow symbolic links.
+- -f --followlinks/-F --no-followlinks/-@ --see-symlinks (default) -f will always follow symbolic links.
 If file system loops occurs rmlint will detect this.
 If -F is specified, symbolic links will be ignored completely, if -@ is specified, rmlint will see symlinks and treats them like small files with the path to their target in them.
 The latter is the default behaviour, since it is a sensible default for --merge-directories. - -x --no-crossdev/-X --crossdev (default) Stay always on the same device (-x), or allow crossing mountpoints (-X).
 The latter is the default. - -r --hidden/-R --no-hidden (default)/--partial-hidden Also traverse hidden directories?
-This is often not a good idea, since directories like .git/ would be investigated.
-With --partial-hidden hidden files and folders are only considered if they're inside duplicate directories (see -merge-directories). - -b --match-basename Only consider those files as dupes that have the same basename.
+This is often not a good idea, since directories like .git/ would be investigated, possibly leading to the deletion of internal git files which in turn break a repository.
+With --partial-hidden hidden files and folders are only considered if they're inside duplicate directories (see --merge-directories) and will be deleted as part of it. - -b --match-basename Only consider those files as dupes that have the same basename.
 See also man 1 basename.
-The comparison of the basenames is case-insensitive.

-- -B --unmatched-basename Only consider those files as dupes that do not share the same basename.
+The comparison of the basenames is case-insensitive. - -B --unmatched-basename Only consider those files as dupes that do not share the same basename.
 See also man 1 basename.
 The comparison of the basenames is case-insensitive. - -e --match-with-extension/-E --no-match-with-extension (default) Only consider those files as dupes that have the same file extension.
 For example two photos would only match if they are a .png.
 The extension is compared case-insensitive, so .PNG is the same as .png. - -i --match-without-extension/-I --no-match-without-extension (default) Only consider those files as dupes that have the same basename minus the file extension.
-For example: banana.png and banana.jpeg would be considered, while apple.png and peach.png won't.
+For example: banana.png and Banana.jpeg would be considered, while apple.png and peach.png won't.
 The comparison is case-insensitive. - -n --newer-than-stamp=<timestamp\filename>/-N --newer-than=<iso8601\timestamp\or\unix\ Only consider files (and their size siblings for duplicates) newer than a certain modification time (mtime).
 The age barrier may be given as seconds since the epoch or as ISO8601-Timestamp like 2014-09-08T00:12:32+0200.